manylabs/flow-ble/BLE-design.md

 Manylabs Realtime Service will offer the following characteristics:

-* sensor_measurement
+* block_value
  access: Notify
- Description: This characteristic is used to send a sensor values measurements
+ Description: This characteristic is used to send a block values measurements

-* sensor_list
+* block_list
  access: Read
- Description: This characteristic allows to query which sensors are configured and available on RasPi
+ Description: This characteristic allows to query which blocks are configured and available on RasPi

-* sensor_ctrl
+* block_ctrl
  access: Write
- Description: The sensor Control Point characteristic is used to enable a Client to write control points to a Server to control behavior.
+ Description: The block Control Point characteristic is used to enable a Client to write control points to a Server to control behavior.
  For example the following will be specified:
   * data reporting interval
-  * sensors selected for reporting (a subset of all available sensors in sensor_list)
+  * blocks selected for reporting (a subset of all available blocks in block_list)

-* sensor_status
+* block_status
  access: Read, Notify
- Description: Allow to query sensor status such as error condition on the sensor and is also used to notify the client about change in sensor status
+ Description: Allow to query block status such as error condition on the block and is also used to notify the client about change in block status

 TODO:

-* finalize need for homogeneous timestamps accross sensors
+* finalize need for homogeneous timestamps accross blocks
-  - for now, the design assumes timestamps are identical accross sensors to increase data throughput/efficiency for multipe sensors (e.g. all sensors report at 1 second interval or 1 minute interval)
+  - for now, the design assumes timestamps are identical accross blocks to increase data throughput/efficiency for multipe blocks (e.g. all blocks report at 1 second interval or 1 minute interval)

 ### Manylabs History Service